|

 any two variables (one up a stop, the other down a stop) and still keep the

-same exposure.
+same overall exposure.

 However, even though exposure may be the same, that does not mean that the